New England Patriots vs. Miami Dolphins NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Home and road insights

-- This year on the road, New England is 5-2 against the spread and 6-1 overall.
+- This season in away games, New England is 5-2 against the spread and 6-1 overall.

-- On the road, the Patriots have one win ATS (1-1) as 6.5-point favorites or more.
+- The Patriots have one win ATS (1-1) as 6.5-point favorites or more away from home.

-- New England has gone over the total twice in seven road games this season.
+- New England has gone over the total twice in seven away games this year.

 Powered by Data Skrive.